davidjosearaujo/dissertation/docs/5G Emulated Network/Notes.md

 # Design a topology diagram for my POC
 ## PDU Session Topology Perspective
 ![[topology.png]]
+- [ ] Use only two DNNs
+	- [ ] One is the default one, for control
+	- [ ] Other is for NAUN3s
+		- [ ] In this one, the multiple PDU Sessions will be established
 # Implement EAP-TLS
 ## EAP Framework Topology Perspective
 ![[topology-EAP.png]]